-Your solutions should be emailed to me at (fergus@cs.nyu.edu) and the class TAs Yi-Hsiang Kao (yhk342@nyu.edu) and Anshul Sharma (as10950@nyu.edu). a single zip file with the filename: lastname_firstname_a2.zip.
+Your solutions should be submitted via the NYU classes system.
 This should include: (i) a brief report explaining the model architectures you explored, citing any relevant papers or techniques that you used.
-You should also include convergence plots of training accuracy vs epoch for relevant models. (ii) the model file for your best submission.
-If the model is too big to be emailed, please upload it to CIMS or Google Drive or similar and provide a link to it in your report.
+You should also include convergence plots of training accuracy vs epoch for relevant models. (ii) a link to the the model file for your best submission.